zeppe-lin/pkgutils/README.md

 this package.
 The shell command `make install_bashcomp` should install bash completion script.

-See `config.mk` file for configuration parameters, and `pathnames.h` for absolute filenames and settings that pkgutils wants for various defaults.
+See `config.mk` file for configuration parameters, and `src/pathnames.h` for absolute filenames and settings that pkgutils wants for various defaults.

 LICENSE